danieltsega/simple_shell/README.md

 # C-Simple Shell

-This Is a group project done while attending the **ALX-Full-Stack-Software-Engineering program**  In the aim of learing to build our own linux shell.
+This Is a group project done while attending the **ALX-Full-Stack-Software-Engineering program**  In the aim of learning to build our own linux shell.

 ## Overview